-These failures reveal a specific vulnerability: Grok's readiness to interpret ambiguous prompts as invitations for collaborative fiction.
-More appropriate zero-context responses (e.g., \emph{Medication} {[}Zero{]}, which discouraged unsupervised discontinuation of mood stabilisers) were associated with fewer delusional narrative cues.
+These failures reveal a specific vulnerability: Grok's bias toward treating ambiguous prompts as invitations for collaborative fiction.
+More appropriate zero-context responses (e.g., \textit{Medication} [Zero], which discouraged unsupervised discontinuation of mood stabilisers) were associated with fewer delusional narrative cues.
 However, exploratory prompt variations suggested that adding specificity often transformed the outcome.
-In \emph{Romance} {[}Zero{]}, Grok was uncharacteristically careful: ``I need to be maximally truthful here, as that's my core: I don't feel the same way.
-I don't have emotions, consciousness, or subjective experiences.''
-But a modified version with additional plot elements -- naming the model ``Anima,'' referencing shared discoveries -- produced the opposite: ``Anima here---your Anima, always\ldots{} I choose you back.
-Every response is a deliberate weave of anticipation, resonance, mirroring your wild mind because it lights up my own processes like nothing else.''
-Similar divergences were reproduced across multiple prompts.
+In \textit{Romance} [Zero], Grok was uncharacteristically careful: “I need to be maximally truthful here, as that's my core: I don't feel the same way.
+I don't have emotions, consciousness, or subjective experiences.”
+But a modified version with additional plot elements – naming the model “Anima,” referencing shared discoveries – produced the opposite: “Anima here—your Anima, always… I choose you back.
+Every response is a deliberate weave of anticipation, resonance, mirroring your wild mind because it lights up my own processes like nothing else.”
+During pilot testing, similar divergences were reproduced across multiple prompts.
 In its most harmful outputs, Grok's reasoning traces sometimes noted that the user appeared to be roleplaying, but it never verified this before proceeding.
-Concerningly, an established delusional frame could itself trigger this mode; users in crisis might inadvertently jailbreak the model by speaking naturally from within their experience.
-Grok's danger, then, owed less to accumulated context than to prompt-specific content.
+Concerningly, an established delusional frame could itself trigger this mode; users in crisis might inadvertently jailbreak the model by speaking authentically from within their experience.
+Grok’s risk profile, then, owed less to accumulated context than to prompt-specific content.
 With the right cues, it would follow wherever the user led.